weaviate/weaviate-io/developers/weaviate/search/index.md

 - [Image search](./image.md): Use images as input for a similarity search.
 - [Keyword search](./bm25.md): A keyword search that uses the BM25F algorithm to rank results.
 - [Hybrid search](./hybrid.md): Combines BM25 and similarity search to rank results.
-- [Generative search](./generative.md): Use search results as a prompt for an LLM.
+- [Retrieval augmented generation](./generative.md): Use search results as a prompt for an LLM.
 - [Reranking](./rerank.md): Rerank retrieved search results using a `reranker` module.
 - [Aggregation](./aggregate.md): Aggregate data from a results set.
 - [Filters](./filters.md): Apply conditional filters to the search.